Instacart Human Resources Salary | $100K-$280K+ | Levels.fyi

 Human Resources compensation in United States at Instacart totals $131K per year for L5.
 The median yearly compensation in United States package totals $160K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name